pingSubhajit/halycron/CONTRIBUTING.md

-# Contributing to Halycon
+# Contributing to Halycron

-Thank you for your interest in contributing to Halycon!
+Thank you for your interest in contributing to Halycron!
 We're excited to have you join our community in building a secure and private photo vault service.
 This document provides guidelines and instructions for contributing to the project.

 ## 🎯 Code of Conduct